-Last Update: 8:00 am September 4, 2020
+Last Update: 11:00 am September 14, 2021

-See also Considerations for Human Subjects Research
+See also Considerations for Human Subjects Research.

-Restarting On-Campus and Field Research
+On-Campus and Field Research

 You are expected to observe the following restrictions:

 See https://coronavirus.illinoisstate.edu/building-status/ for the latest information about building status and access.
-Many facilities will operate with reduced hours and limited staff through the Fall semester.

 Agencies are being given substantial flexibility by the Office of Management and Budget.
 How each agency implements this flexibility can be found through the individual agency websites or through the Council on Government Relations (COGR) coronavirus website.
 Be prepared to submit on time, as few agencies have substantially delayed their submission deadlines, and many opportunities have retained their original submission deadlines.
 Research and Sponsored Programs (RSP) staff will continue to have the ability to submit proposals.

 You may experience a delay in the recruitment of subjects, meeting study objectives, etc. Check your granting agency’s website for guidance on dealing with such delays.
 At the very least, most projects will be eligible for a no-cost extension, but additional information may be available from specific agencies.
-Formal requests to external sponsors for award extensions must be made through RSP (ResearchOffice@IllinoisState.edu or 309-438-2528), but you may wish to contact your program officer for guidance before requesting an extension.
+Formal requests to external sponsors for award extensions must be made through RSP (ResearchOffice@IllinoisState.edu or (309) 438-2528), but you may wish to contact your program officer for guidance before requesting an extension.

 Animal care facilities continue to operate as usual.
-For any questions contact the Research Ethics and Compliance Office (REC@ilstu.edu or 309-438-2529).
+For any questions contact the Research Ethics and Compliance Office (REC@IllinoisState.edu or (309) 438-2529.